CiprianBodnar/CriC-Crisis-Containment-Service-/CONTRIBUTING.md

 First you need to run the tables_create.php in order to create the database.

-To configurate xamp in order to receive mails: https://stackoverflow.com/questions/15965376/how-to-configure-xampp-to-send-mail-from-localhost
+	1. To configure xampp in order to receive mails: https://stackoverflow.com/questions/15965376/how-to-configure-xampp-to-send-mail-from-localhost
+	2. After configuring, reset Apache